urakubo/UNI-EM/docs/HowToUse.md

 	- Save Parameters
 	- Load Parameters

-	By default, "Image Folder" indicates [UNI-EM
-	]/data/DNN_training_images, and "Ground Truth Folder" indicates [UNI-EM]/data/DNN_ground_truth.
 	Users will see an example EM image volume and their segmentation (kasthuri15) by downloading the following example data.
 	- ExampleFFN.zip 522MB: https://www.dropbox.com/s/cztcf8w0ywj1pmz/ExampleFFN.zip?dl=0

 3. Execute the preprocessing.
-It takes 5 to 60 min depending on the target image volume and machine speed.
-It produces the three files in the FFN file folder: af.h5, groundtruth.h5, and tf_record_file .
+It takes 5 to 60 min depending on target image volume and machine speed.
+It produces three files in the FFN file folder: af.h5, groundtruth.h5, and tf_record_file .
 4. Select the training tab and specify parameters:
 	- Max Training Steps: 	The number of training FFN, a key parameter.
 	- Sparse Z:	Check it if the target EM-image stack is anisotropic.
-Internally,
 	- Training Image h5 File:	Generated file
 	- Ground truth h5 File:		Generated file.
 	- Tensorflow Record File:	Generated file.